NicolasCarson/CSCI-3308-Project-Netflix/README.md

 /docs/--Directory Generated using PHPDocumentor

-/Testing/--Links to Automated Tests as well as loadData_test.php; php testing written by Matt Uhlar
+/Testing/ loadData_test.php; as well as Links to Automated Tests and instructions to rerun them if automated results have expired

 /stylesheets/
 index.css